Punjabi is an Indo-Aryan language spoken by about 160 million people mainly in West Punjab in Pakistan and in East Punjab in India.

 There are also significant numbers of Punjabi speakers in the UK, USA, UAE, Canada, Saudi Arabia, and Australia.

-Punjabi nation is the 9th biggest nation of the world.
+The Punjabi nation is the 9th biggest nation in the world.

 Punjabi Muslims are the 3rd largest ethnic Muslim community in the World.

 The Punjabi language is spoken by the 80% population of Pakistan.

 Punjabi language is groomed by the Sufi saints Baba Farid, Baba Nanak, Shah Hussain, Sultan Bahu, Bulleh Shah, Waris Shah, Khwaja Ghulam Farid, Mian Muhammad Bakhsh.

 Punjabi language descended from the Shauraseni language of medieval northern India and became a distinct language during the 11th century.

 The written standard for Punjabi in both India and Pakistan is known as Majhi, which is named after the Majha region of Punjab.